uraich/docs/README.md

 # Welcome to the documentation's source of LVGL

-This the source of LVGL's documentation avaialble on https://docs.lvgl.io
+This the source of LVGL's documentation for the micropython bindings.
+It is the smee text as the lvgl docs (https://docs.lvgl.io/) where all examples are replaced with the micropython equivalent

 ## Overview

 ### Tools
-The documentation is craeted with Sphinx and RTD theme and with the use of several extensions.
+The documentation is created with Sphinx and RTD theme and with the use of several extensions.
 See below.

 ### Branches